Updated November 2021

 Timely content can drive impressive results.
 The events taking place within an industry or target market will also help guide your B2B content strategy.
 This includes conferences, trade shows, industry trends, major announcements, new product releases, etc.

 Thinking about these events will ensure that you’re not only targeting content around your SEO-focused topics, but focusing on timely happenings that can also help boost visibility.
-We can’t always map these all out in our initial content strategy, as several new events will likely arise; however, it helps get prepared.
+We can’t always map these all out in our initial content strategy, as several new events will likely arise; however, it helps us get prepared for what can come next.

 Without an editorial calendar, any success that you see from your B2B content strategy will essentially be luck.
 An editorial calendar provides a look at all of the assets that are currently in the works to get a clearer view of your ongoing content initiatives.
 This includes the pieces you have on the radar, assets that have been drafted but are pending launch, and published content.